Value Added Catalog of physical properties of more than 1.3 million galaxies from the DESI Survey: DESI data

 The {\tt Tractor} model fits are determined using only the optical ({\it grz}) data.
 The MIR photometry for each optically detected source is then determined by forcing the location and shape of the model, convolving with the WISE PSF, and fitting to the WISE stacked image.
-The advantage of the 'forced photometry' is the ability to deblend any confused WISE sources by using the higher-spatial-resolution optical data and detecting fainter sources than traditional approaches while preserving the photometric reliability.
-However, this approach limits the LS catalog to only contain WISE photometry for sources that are detected at optical wavelengths~\citep{Dey2019}.
+The advantage of the "forced photometry" is the ability to deblend any confused WISE sources by using the higher-spatial-resolution optical data and detecting fainter sources than traditional approaches, while preserving the photometric reliability.
+However, this approach limits the LS catalog to strictly WISE photometry for sources detected at optical wavelengths~\citep{Dey2019}.

-{\tt Tractor} returns the object position, fluxes, galactic extinctions, shape, and morphological parameters, given by the S\'ersic index among others.
-The Tractor catalog also contains a set of quality measures, like {\tt FRACMASKED}, {\tt FRACFLUX}, and {\tt FRACIN} that quantify the quality of the data in each profile fit and can be used to preselect high-quality samples (see Sec.~\ref{sec:CleaningVAC}).
+{\tt Tractor} returns the object position, fluxes, galactic extinctions, shape, and morphological parameters, given by the S\'ersic index (among others).
+The Tractor catalog also contains a set of quality measures, such as {\tt FRACMASKED}, {\tt FRACFLUX}, and {\tt FRACIN}, which offer a qualitative calculation of the data in each profile fit and can be used to preselect high-quality samples (see Sect.~\ref{sec:CleaningVAC}).
 More detail about the data reduction can be found in \cite{Dey2019} and Schlegel et al. in prep.